Sam Bankman-Fried directed financial crimes and lied about it, FTX co-founder testifies

 Hammering home the government's case, Wang, 30, the first of three of the prosecution's star witnesses, told a New York jury on Thursday that he and Bankman-Fried illegally diverted billions from the accounts of FTX customers and investors and "lied to the public" ahead of the cryptocurrency trading platform's collapse last November.

-The damning testimony by Wang, Bankman-Fried's 's former friend and college roommate, continued Friday as prosecutors laid out their case against the former cryptocurrency superstar, contending he masterminded a "massive fraud" involving billions of dollars.
+The damning testimony by Wang, once Bankman-Fried's friend and college roommate, continued Friday as prosecutors laid out their case against the former cryptocurrency superstar, alleging he masterminded a "massive fraud" involving billions of dollars.

 Wang did not make eye contact with Bankman-Fried as he entered a Manhattan courtroom to testify for the prosecution, Bloomberg News recounted.
 Bankman-Fried swiped at least $10 billion from thousands of customers and investors to finance outside ventures such as political donations and purchases of luxury real estate, Assistant U.S. Attorney Nathan Rehn declared in his opening statement on Wednesday.